nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/RARE_REST.md

 In this sprint, you are going to be creating a new API for the Rare client side application to consume.

 ## Setup
-Accept the assignments as usual.
-One member follows the assignment links and creates the group name in each.
-The other members follow the links and join the created teams.
+You will be building out the client from scratch!
+So brush up on your React skills because you're gonna need 'em!

-The server side repo is a blank slate, ready for your elegant and advanced implementation of the API requirements from V1, but this time written using the Django REST framework.
+The server side will have the same API requirements from V1, but this time they will be written using the Django REST framework.

-Next, choose one team member who will create the API project locally.
+Next, choose one team member who will create the API and Client project locally.
 As a team, walk through the creation of the Django application on that team member's computer.
 Open the [Level Up API Setup](./DRF_INSTALLS.md) chapter and follow those steps while in your rare-v2 directory.
 Make sure you do not use `levelup` for the project or application name.
 Use the following names instead.

 ### Creating the Project